 Step 4 – Establishing Validity

-- Does it accurately reflect the content?
+- Does it represent the content?

-- Is the sample/population appropriate?
+- Is it appropriate for the sample/population?

 Step 5 – Establishing Reliability

-The choice of reliability from its different types, i.e. test-retest, split half, alternate form, internal consistency) is influenced by the characteristics of the data (nominal, ordinal, interval/ratio).For example, internal consistency is appropriate for assessing the reliability of questions measured on an interval/ratio scale.
-When evaluating the reliability of knowledge-based questions, it is suitable to use test-retest or split-half methods.
+The use of reliability types (test-retest, split half, alternate form, internal consistency) depends on the nature of the data (nominal, ordinal, interval/ratio).
+For example, internal consistency is appropriate for assessing the reliability of questions measured on an interval/ratio scale.
+To assess the reliability of knowledge questions, test-retest or split-half is appropriate.

 Avoiding Instrumentation Bias